ringosuen/3522_A01070413/Assignments/Assignment 3/README.md

 # Python Pizza Factory

 Welcome to the Python Pizza Factory.
-All our pizzas feature our secret signature crust at $4.99.
+All our pizzas feature our secret signature crust starting at $4.99.

 First, select one of our 3 cheeses:
 Reggiano Cheese,